 - Show consideration when encountering and overtaking hikers and other trail users.
 Due consideration must also be given to animals and plants.

 - Animals on the trail have the right of way.
 Animals should only be approached slowly.

 - Gates and pasture fences must always be closed after riding through them.

 - It is important to plan a bike ride well and to take suitable equipment with you.

-- Save the emergency ambulance number 144 and the emergency police number 117 to your mobile phone.
+- Save the emergency number 112 to your mobile phone.

 No liability can be accepted for any accidents.